mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/index.md

 - {{WebExtAPIRef("declarativeNetRequest.MAX_NUMBER_OF_REGEX_RULES")}}
   - : The maximum number of regular expression rules that an extension can add.
 - {{WebExtAPIRef("declarativeNetRequest.MAX_NUMBER_OF_SESSION_RULES")}}
-  - : The maximum number of session scoped rules an extension can add.
+  - : The maximum number of session-scoped rules an extension can add.
 - {{WebExtAPIRef("declarativeNetRequest.MAX_NUMBER_OF_STATIC_RULESETS")}}
   - : The maximum number of static rulesets an extension can specify as part of the [`declarative_net_request.rule_resources`](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/declarative_net_request) manifest key.
 - {{WebExtAPIRef("declarativeNetRequest.SESSION_RULESET_ID")}}